petabencana/sitioss-reports-telegram/README.md

 ### Install
 `npm install`

-### CogniCity Requirements
+### Requirements
+- CogniCity:
-This function is designed to work with Cognicity Server v3.0.6 or later, running CogniCity Schema v3.0.7 or later.
+    * This function is designed to work with Cognicity Server v3.0.6 or later, running CogniCity Schema v3.0.7 or later.
+- Node:
+    * v8.10 or later

 ### Getting started
 * Create Telegram bot as explained [here](https://core.telegram.org/bots#creating-a-new-bot) and get `BOT_TOKEN` [here](https://core.telegram.org/bots#generating-an-authorization-token).
 Configure its About, Description, Commands, Profile picture but hold off on setting up Webhooks until you have configured the webhook.